maxvun11/hotelBookingSystem/README.md

     	assertEquals(expectedResult,actualResult);
     }
 ```
-4. To view the testing method is valid or invalid, we can click green icon for run.
-Then it weill shwo the result green color mean valid or successful, red color mean invalid or unsuccessful.
+4. To view if the testing method is valid or invalid, we can click the green icon for run.
+Then it will show the result green color means valid or successful, red color means invalid or unsuccessful.
 ![image](https://github.com/user-attachments/assets/a527d434-524a-4ce8-9318-c2650606b907)

 ![image](https://github.com/user-attachments/assets/4b46a6af-b0c7-4946-82e0-0427e81fe3fd)